-The PEFC General Assembly approved the revised standard on 14 November 2018.
+The latest version of this standard was approved by the PEFC General Assembly on 14 November 2018.

-We have expanded the social requirements, with greater inclusion of human rights, a stepwise approach to living wages (both migrant and local) and the promotion of gender equality.
+We expanded the social requirements, with greater inclusion of human rights, a stepwise approach to living wages (both migrant and local), and the promotion of gender equality.
 Working conditions shall now be regularly monitored and adapted as necessary, and employment policies must include equal opportunities and non-discrimination.

-The revised document also includes a refined definition of ecologically important forest areas, supports climate positive practices and strictly limits the reforestation or afforestation of ecologically important non-forest areas.
+The revised document also included a refined definition of ecologically important forest areas, supports climate positive practices, and strictly limits the reforestation or afforestation of ecologically important non-forest areas.

 Sustainable Development Goals